Polls say Scotland will spurn independence, but are they right?

 The pro-independence campaign says that could benefit its cause.
 “A missing million” of mostly poorer Scots who do not usually vote but will this time, it says, are not necessarily reflected in polls.

-Experts are skeptical of the 1 million figure, but agree that some people who do not usually vote will do so this time.
+Experts are sceptical of the 1 million figure, but agree that some people who do not usually vote will do so this time.

 “The fundamental point is that we haven’t done this before.
 This is an entirely unique event for which we have no historical data or precedent,” said Mark Diffley, research director for pollster Ipsos MORI’s Scotland office.